 Remove any suckers growing from the rootstock or from the base of the tree.
 Then remove any weak branches, cutting flush with the stem or trunk where they are attached.

-Make cuts at an angle so moisture falls off of the cut.
-Water pooling on a cut can grow bacteria.
+Make cuts at an angle so moisture falls off of the cut; water pooling on a cut can grow bacteria.

 In subsequent years, trim the branches that grow out from the tree to give in the shape and size you want.

-Common Uses for Japanese Cherry Blossoms
+Consuming Japanese Cherry Blossoms

 Health Benefits of Japanese Cherry Trees